A Guide to Venture Capital Due Diligence

 Of course, it could go without saying that potential investors generally care about what a company is making and selling.
 Although the types of products startups produce vary widely–from software to electronics to medical devices–investors will analyze some standard attributes in determining the strength of a potential investment opportunity’s offering.

 Investors will also look at how well a product is built.
 Does the product need substantial updates to be competitive and offer material value to customers?
-Is there a large amount of technical debt that may become an issue in the future?
+Is there a large amount of technical debt that may become an issue?

 One of the most important aspects of a product is whether or not it is differentiated.
 Put simply – is it different from the other products available on the market?
 Although there are several different ways for a startup to scale to a large company, a differentiated product is probably the most common.
 And it’s not simply enough to be different than what’s on the market today; it’s also essential to have a plan for sustainable differentiation: how to stay distinguished as competitors try to copy you.